UniqueSecure/MePOSiOSSDK/README.md

 In the distribution zip file with the iOS SDK there are two libraries.
 One is for the simulator and one for iOS devices.
 You will need to add the relevant one to your project (Build Phases->Link Binary-> + -> Other).

 ## Creating a new MePOS object
-To create a new mepos object in your application you can use the following code in the viewDidLoad section of your code.
+To create a new MePOS object in your application you can use the following code in the viewDidLoad section of your code.

 ```
 (void)viewDidLoad {